Kautokeino rebellion

-The Sami revolt in Guovdageaidnu, also known as the Kautokeino uprising, was a revolt in the town of Kautokeino in northern Norway in 1852 by a group of Sami who attacked representatives of the Norwegian authorities.
-The rebels killed the local merchant and the local lensmann, whipped their servants and the village priest, and burned down the merchant's house.
-The rebels were later seized by other Sami, who killed two of the rebels in the process.
+The Sámi revolt in Guovdageaidnu, also known as the Kautokeino uprising, was a revolt in the village of Kautokeino in Kautokeino Municipality in northern Norway in 8th November 1852 by a group of Sámi who attacked representatives of the Norwegian authorities and other locals.
+The rebels killed the local merchant and the local lensmann, whipped their servants, town residents and the village priest, and burned down the merchant's house.
+The rebels were later seized by other Sámi, who killed two of the rebels in the process.
 Two of the leaders, Mons Somby and Aslak Hætta, were later executed by the Norwegian government.

 Background

 The incident was connected to a religious revival movement that was inspired by the preacher Lars Levi Laestadius.
-His teaching, which had great influence on the Sami in Norway at the time, demanded a more spiritually pure lifestyle and abstaining from alcohol.
+His teaching, which had great influence on the Sámi in Norway at the time, demanded a more spiritually pure lifestyle and abstaining from alcohol.
 The movement turned more militant as their followers, called Laestadians, saw the Norwegian State Church as too close to the state-run alcohol industry.
 They formed their own congregations separate from the state church.
 In a short period of time, a minority of these followers became more militant.
 They believed their moral authority was greater than that of the state church, and they were later accused of interrupting its services.
+Penance, conversion and reincarnation were important aspects of their belief.
+Their deeds were sacred; through good deeds they could have God’s salvation.
+They saw themselves as free of sin, fair and holy and they believed their spirit was above God.
+Moreover, they believed the Devil lived in those who didn’t convert.
+They believed their divinely ordained mission was to exterminate evil and all non-believers were their targets, including other Sami.

-During this time, the Sami were economically far poorer than the Norwegian settlers in the north, counting wealth in reindeer or other livestock (rather than currency), and they were considered socially inferior to the Norwegians.
-The local merchant, who sold the local Sami liquor, was a target for the rebellion due to his repeated cheating and exploitation of Sami customers, many of whom were vulnerable alcoholics.
-Alcoholism was widespread and had been highly destructive to the Sami and their culture during this time.
+During this time, the Sámi were economically far poorer than the Norwegian settlers in the north, counting wealth in reindeer or other livestock (rather than currency), and they were considered socially inferior to the Norwegians.
+The local merchant, Carl Johan Ruth, who sold the local Sámi liquor, was a target for the rebellion due to his repeated cheating and exploitation of Sámi customers, many of whom were vulnerable alcoholics.
+Alcoholism was widespread and had been highly destructive to the Sámi and their culture during this time.
 The Laestadians were against the sale and use of liquor.
-Thus, the Sami were at odds not only with the local priest and merchant but also Norwegian law.
+Thus, the Sámi were at odds not only with the local priest and merchant but also Norwegian law.

+There were also multiple cases of unrest the year before.
+The priest and merchant received threats and church service got interrupted.
+Multiple people got arrested after a priest sued them.
+Nils Vibe Stockfleth became the parish to calm the conflict, as he was known as someone who fought for the Sámi people.
+It did not work, and the conflict escalated.